Power without compromising accuracy. In a nutshell, that’s how our tennis expert, Martina, describes the 2023 Yonex VCORE 100 tennis racket.

 Martina’s Final Thoughts On The Yonex VCORE 100 2023

-From how Yonex has widened the surface area to the lightweight feel of the racket, Martina is a huge fan of the new VCORE 100.
+From how Yonex has widened the surface area to the lightweight feel of the racquet, Martina is a huge fan of the new VCORE 100.
 It’s more comfortable than the previous version, has an improved feel, and, in her eyes, is more aesthetically appealing.

-Despite a higher price tag, although well within the realm of similar-type tennis rackets, Martina feels the price is absolutely justifiable.
+Despite a higher price tag, although well within the realm of similar-type tennis racquets, Martina feels the price is absolutely justifiable.
 The longevity of the VCORE, in comparison to some of its competitors, is a huge selling factor.

 With the right string setup, Martina says the VCORE performs nearly impeccably.